-I used mini eggs, sugared almonds, flowers and homemade macarons as decorations and I think this was definitely one of the prettiest cakes I have made.
+I used mini eggs, sugared almonds, flowers and homemade macarons as decoration.
+I think this is definitely one of the prettiest cakes I have made.
 It would be perfect for Easter but also for birthday parties, wedding / baby showers or any celebration.

 Coconut and Vanilla Naked Cake with Mascarpone Frosting